EricZinda/Perplexity/docs/mrscon/devhowto0020WellFormedTree.md

 ## Resolving the tree
 Finding ways to efficiently create these trees is an area of active research because natural language can easily create MRS structures that have a ton of holes.  `n` holes, in the worst case, can require `n!` checks to resolve, if done exhaustively.
 So, an MRS structure with 12 holes (which is easy to generate) could require up to 480,000,000 checks before finding a valid solution if you just try every combination.

-To generate the well-formed trees, you could simply try all possible combinations of holes and labels, do the `qeq` and `x` scoping checks on each, and only keep the valid ones.
+To generate the scope-resolved mrss, you could simply try all possible combinations of holes and labels, do the `qeq` and `x` scoping checks on each, and only keep the valid ones.
 This will only be practical for the simplest possible trees.

 Another algorithm, the one we'll use in the tutorial, is able to prune the search space and works much faster.
 The Python implementation can usually generate all trees for an MRS with 12 holes in around 1.5s (with some outliers being slower) on a 2013-era MacBook Pro.
 This will be sufficient for the purposes of this tutorial.
 Something like "put the diamond on the table where the safe is and the book is" generates MRS structures with up to 14 holes and could take up to 30 seconds to generate *all* the valid interpretations (1500+ valid interpretations in some cases!) for each MRS.  It turns out it is very rarely necessary to generate all the interpretations, but regardless: because it scales factorially, things slow down fast after 12 holes.

 There are definitely more efficient approaches, but the algorithm below has the advantage of being relatively simple.
 Here is [one alternative](https://www.aclweb.org/anthology/W05-1105.pdf).
 There are definitely more.

 ## A Simple, Fast Enough, Algorithm
-> It isn't important to fully understand this algorithm as long as you understand what it has to do: build a well-formed MRS tree, and what the rules are in doing that.
+> It isn't important to fully understand this algorithm as long as you understand what it has to do: build a scope-resolved MRS, and what the rules are in doing that.
 We'll use this code as a library routine all throughout the tutorial, but we won't dive into its implementation again.

 This description is for those that are interested in how the algorithm works, and isn't necessary for understanding the rest of the tutorial: